timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ---
 layout: post
-title: "Windows Update - WSUS"
+title: "Automatic Updates"
 date: 2018-06-14
 ---
-## Windows Update Settings - Group Policy or Registry
+## Configuring Automatic Updates - Group Policy or Registry
-If Windows Update is managed by Group Policy, it is nice to be able to confirm that the Group Policy setting is applied correctly.
-The below registry key is created by Group Policy for Windows Update.
+If Automatic Updates is managed by Group Policy or via the Registry, it is nice to be able to confirm that the Group Policy setting is applied correctly.
+The registry key required for Automatic Updates is located at *HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\AU* as described in [this](https://support.microsoft.com/en-au/help/328010/how-to-configure-automatic-updates-by-using-group-policy-or-registry-s) Microsoft Support document.

 ### PowerShell Code Block - Windows Update Registry Key
 ```PowerShell